Jessica Walker at Munro's Books on the titles that keep B.C. readers perusing her shelves | CBC Radio

 The Lost Words by Robert Macfarlane and Jackie Morris

-"Another one of the books that we're extremely passionate about is The Lost Words by Robert Macfarlane and Jackie Morris and it's about a number of words that were removed from the Oxford Children's Dictionary to make room for words that had to do with technology.
+"Another one of the books that we're extremely passionate about is The Lost Words by Robert Macfarlane and Jackie Morris.
+It's about a number of words that were removed from the Oxford Children's Dictionary to make room for words that had to do with technology.
 And the words that were removed all had to do with nature.
-So they're words like 'otter' and 'acorn' and 'fern.'
-And Robert Macfarlane is a noted nature writer and Jackie Morris is an artist and children's book illustrator and they've done this astoundingly beautiful book that commemorates these words and celebrates them."
+So they're words like otter and acorn and fern.
+Robert Macfarlane is a noted nature writer and Jackie Morris is an artist and children's book illustrator and they've done this astoundingly beautiful book that commemorates these words and celebrates them."

 Jessica Walker's comments have been edited and condensed.